seanmcannon/web-module-challenge-arrays/README.md

-## Advanced C S and Intro to JavaScript
+## Advanced CSgit checkout S and Intro to JavaScript

 ## Arrays